stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 </form>
 ```

 ## Set the ID of an Element
-In addition to classes, each HTML element can also have an id attribute.
+In addition to classes, each HTML element can also have an `id` attribute.

-There are several benefits to using id attributes, and you'll learn more about them once you start using jQuery.
+There are several benefits to using `id` attributes, and you'll learn more about them once you start using jQuery.

-id attributes should be unique.
+`id` attributes should be unique.
 Browsers won't enforce this, but it is a widely agreed upon best practice.
-So please don't give more than one element the same id attribute.
+So please don't give more than one element the same `id` attribute.

-Here's an example of how you give your h2 element the id of cat-photo-app:
+Here's an example of how you give your h2 element the `id` of `cat-photo-app`:

 `<h2 id="cat-photo-app">`

-Give your form element the id cat-photo-form.
+Give your form element the `id cat-photo-form`.

-- [x] Give your form element the id of cat-photo-form.
+- [x] Give your form element the `id` of `cat-photo-form`.

 ```
 <link href="https://fonts.googleapis.com/css?family=Lobster" rel="stylesheet" type="text/css">